 Do you respect

-the beauty and diversity of authentic martial arts styles?
+the beauty & diversity of authentic martial arts fighting styles?

-There's a long journey ahead... and TFG is a great place to start.
+TFG is a great place to start... or reminisce.

 Best viewed in 1440